tonethar/IGME-330-Spring-2023/notes/intro-to-node-2.md

 ## III.
 Editing the `"scripts:"` key of package.json

 - Rather than having to remember exactly what to type in to run a node app, the usual practice is to create a `"start"` script in the **package.json** file
-- Go ahead and make your `"dependencies"` key look like this:
+- Go ahead and make your `"scripts"` key look like this:

 ```json